Packing $A$-paths of length zero modulo a prime: Preliminaries

 An \emph{$r\times s$-wall} or \emph{$r$-wall} is a subdivision of an elementary $r\times s$-wall or $r$-wall respectively.
 The corners and nails of an $r$-wall are the vertices corresponding to the corners and nails respectively of the elementary $r$-wall before subdivision.
 The \emph{branch vertices} $b(W)$ of a wall $W$ are the vertices of the elementary wall before subdivision, consisting of its corners, nails, and the vertices of degree 3 in $W$.
 All other terminology on elementary walls in the preceding paragraphs extend to walls in the obvious way.

 Let $r' \leq r$ and $s'\leq s$.
 An \emph{$r'\times s'$-subwall} of an $r\times s$-wall $W$ is an $r'\times s'$-wall $W'$ that is a subgraph of $W$ such that each horizontal and vertical path of $W'$ is a subpath of some horizontal and vertical path of $W$ respectively.
+An $r'\times r'$-subwall is an \emph{$r'$-subwall}.
 A subwall $W'$ is \emph{compact} if every horizontal or vertical path of $W$ that intersects $W'$ contains a horizontal or vertical path of $W'$.
-A subwall $W'$ is \emph{$k$-contained} in $W$ if $P_i^{(h)}$ and $P_j^{(v)}$ is disjoint from $W'$ for all $i,j \leq k$ and for all $i > r-k+1$ and $j>s-k+1$.
+A subwall $W'$ is \emph{$k$-contained} in $W$ if $P_i^{(h)}$ and $P_j^{(v)}$ are disjoint from $W'$ for all $i,j \leq k$ and for all $i > r-k+1$ and $j>s-k+1$.
 If $W'$ is 1-contained in $W$, then there is a natural choice for the corners and nails of $W'$ with respect to $W$, consisting of the vertices that have degree 2 in $W'$ but degree 3 in $W$.

 A wall $(W,\gamma)$ is \emph{facially $\Gamma$-odd} if every brick is a nonzero cycle.
 With respect to a choice of corners and nails, $(W,\gamma)$ is a \emph{$\Gamma$-bipartite wall} if, after possibly shifting, every $b(W)$-path in $(W,\gamma)$ has weight 0.